liujiaruirz/nba_stats_database/README.md

 ## Interesting Queries
 ```
 SELECT Game_ID, Home_Team_Win, year, T1.name as hteam, T2.name as ateam, home_team_score, away_team_score
        FROM Game G, team T1, team T2
-  WHERE G.home_team_ID = T1.team_ID and G.away_team_ID = T2.team_ID and T1.name = :hteam and T2.name = :ateam and year = :year
+       WHERE G.home_team_ID = T1.team_ID AND G.away_team_ID = T2.team_ID
+             AND T1.name = :hteam and T2.name = :ateam and year = :year
 ```
 This query returns a list of games that satisfy the given conditions (i.e., home team, away team, and season).
-Note that home team and away team need to be separated so we need to create two team tables T1 and T2 in the query.
+Note that home team and away team need to be selected from two separating team tables (T1 and T2).

 ```
-SELECT Pr.first_name, Pr.last_name, MIN, PTS, AST, REB, Pr.Team_ID FROM game G, Plays Ps, Player Pr
+SELECT Pr.first_name, Pr.last_name, MIN, PTS, AST, REB, Pr.Team_ID
+       FROM game G, Plays Ps, Player Pr
- WHERE G.Game_ID = Ps.Game_ID AND Pr.Player_ID = Ps.Player_ID AND G.game_id = :gid ORDER BY PTS DESC NULLS LAST
+       WHERE G.Game_ID = Ps.Game_ID AND Pr.Player_ID = Ps.Player_ID AND G.Game_id = :gid
+       ORDER BY PTS DESC NULLS LAST
 ```
 This query selects all player's stats in a given game.
-Here we join three tables: Player, Plays, and Games so that we can obtain enough information.
+Here we join three tables: _player_, _plays_, and _games_.
+In _player_ table, we achieve the information of player's full name.
+In _plays_ table, we obtain the player's stats such as MIN and PTS.
+And finally, we locate the game by Game_ID of _game_.